yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 ==== WRT54G L ====

-/!\ '''NOTE:''' !OpenWrt does '''NOT''' currently support the WRT54G '''L'''!

-First reports are that it's a normal WRT54G v4 which it runs GNU/Linux.
+First reports are that it's a normal WRT54G v4 with 4 MB flash and 16 MB RAM which it runs GNU/Linux.

-When you like you can [:Donations:donate] one to the !OpenWrt community.

-Please contribute useful information here.
+See the [http://forum.openwrt.org/viewtopic.php?pid=15672 WRT54GL] thread in the forum.

 === Table summary ===